ru-cs213-fall2018/chess/README.md

 * All legitimate basic moves for all pieces
 * Castling
-* Enpassant
+* En passant
 * Promotion
 * Identification of check
-* Identifcation of checkmate
+* Identification of checkmate
 * Identification of illegal move (print "Illegal move, try again")
 * Resign
 * Draw
 * Drawing board display as specified
 * Stalemate

+## JavaDoc

+The JavaDoc is stored in the `docs` directory.

 ## Credits